 SAP Progress Probation Check

-Federal regulations require that you make SAP progress at the end of your probation term before you can continue to receive aid.
+Federal regulations require that you make SAP progress at the end of your probation semester before you can continue to receive aid.
 Students on a probation status, must pass the following two grade check reviews:

-For example: If you enrolled in 12 units for Fall and received passing grades for 9 units, you will have passed 75% of the attempted coursework.
+For example: If you enrolled in 12 units for Fall and received passing grades for 9 units, you will have passed 75% of the attempted coursework

 GRADE CHANGE REVIEW